Height Channels in Surround Systems

 We localize sounds in the height plane differently from the median plane; we are reliant on a combination of the time and level differences between a given source arriving at each of our ears as well as on the directional filtering of the sound source by the pinnae, in the median plane however; binaural cues are not present considering sounds arrive at each ear simultaneously; therefore median plane localization is solely based on spectral cues.

-A conventional surround sound system in a cinema reproduces a sound field which is particularly related to the visual image and gives priority to front sound reproduction; key issues in such an approach however-are presence and reality - presence encompasses sound image localization- envelopment -depth and spatial impression.
+A conventional surround sound system in a cinema reproduces a sound field that is particularly related to the visual image and gives priority to front sound reproduction; key issues in such an approach however-are presence and reality - presence encompasses sound image localization- envelopment -depth and spatial impression.

 The clips were mixed for 3 different surround sound formats; each clip was mixed and adjusted to provide the same loudness level and same reverb for three different reproduction systems “NHK 22.2”, “DTS: X”, “Atmos”.

 Participants were given a questionnaire that lists seven attributes of each stimulus and they were asked to rate each attribute on a scale from one to five.

 After familiarizing themselves with the testing procedure and stimuli, participants rated the seven clips in three surround formats (NHK 22.2; DTS: X, Dolby Atmos) for seven salient attributes: perceived depth, spatial clarity, impression being enveloped, believability, harshness; fullness and spectral balance of the sound source and its distance.
 These attributes were chosen from previous literature on spatial audio and its perceptual evaluation.